List of UK singles chart number ones of the 2020s

-The UK Singles Chart is a weekly record chart compiled by the Official Charts Company (OCC) on behalf of the British record industry.
-The chart week runs from Friday to Thursday with the chart date given as the following Thursday.
+The UK singles chart is a weekly record chart compiled by the Official Charts Company (OCC) on behalf of the British record industry.
+The chart week runs from Friday to Thursday, with the chart date given as the following Thursday.

 Audio streaming data was incorporated into the chart in 2014, with 100 streams equivalent to one sale.
 In 2017, the OCC introduced an exception for songs that had spent a certain time on the charts and whose consumption had declined, whereby these songs are calculated at a rate of 300 streams equivalent to a sale.
-Ellie Goulding was the first artist to top the chart in the decade, with her cover of Joni Mitchell's song "River".
+Ellie Goulding was the first artist to top the chart in the decade with her cover of Joni Mitchell's song "River".

-The following singles have all been number one in the United Kingdom during the 2020s.
+The following singles have all been number one in the United Kingdom during the 2020s:

 Number-one singles

 Artists with the most number ones

-Three artists have at least two number-one singles during the 2020s.
+Thirteen artists have at least two number-one singles during the 2020s.